umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ![History sub-section](images/History-sub-section.png)

-You can also **Filter** the records based on the information listed abouve.
+You can also **Filter** the records based on the information listed above.
 Additionally, you can adjust the total number of records displayed on a page.

 The **Detail** button at the end of the record displays an overlay with content similar to the Active workflow sub-section.